 Can A King Kill A King In Chess?

-If you are to capture an opponent’s King with your King, your King will have to be in check first from the opponent’s king who is in capturing range, then you capture the opponent’s King immediately after their king checks you.
-You’ve probably realized now that this makes no sense because playing a game of Chess like this will be breaking some chess rules.
+If it were possible to capture an opponent’s king with your king, your king will have to be in check first from the opponent’s king who is in capturing range, then you capture the opponent’s king immediately after the check.

-In a situation where only the kings are left on the chessboard, then it’s a DRAW!
+So, in a situation where only the kings are left on the chessboard, you can comfortably call that a DRAW.

 What Does It Mean When Your King Is On Check?